 What do graduates do with their Earlham degrees?

 Earlham is committed to providing an exceptional education for its students and to preparing its graduates for success in all careers covering the full spectrum of human endeavor.
 Although the majority of Earlham students go right into the workforce upon graduation, within several years, many Earlham alumni are enrolled in graduate school programs.
-(Nearly 80% of Earlham students achieve graduate degrees in the fields of medicine, business, human services, research technology, teaching, politics, law, to name a few.)
+Nearly 50 percent of Earlham students attend graduate school within 10 years of graduation, often at such prestigious schools as Columbia, Harvard, Georgetown, Notre Dame or the University of Chicago.
+Our students also regularly continue their studies at flagship state universities across the U.S. Recent alumni have also earned graduate degrees at such international institutions as Oxford, McGill, Uppsala and the London School of Economics.
 In addition to succeeding in their chosen careers, Earlham graduates are concerned leaders, involved citizens and caring parents, achieving their personal goals while working for the common good.